Unboxed-Software/solana-course/content/transfer-hook.md

 ---
 title: Transfer hook
 objectives:
-- Create a program that applies the `transfer-hook` interface
+- Create a program that applies the "transfer-hook" interface
 - Create a mint with a transfer hook
 - Transfer a token that has a transfer hook successfully
 ---

 # Summary

-- Transfer hook extension allows developers to implement custom logic on their tokens.
+- Transfer hook extension allows developers to implement custom logic on their tokens
-- If the token has a transfer hook, the Token Extension program will invoke the transfer hook instruction on every token transfer.
+- If the token has a transfer hook, the Token Extension program will invoke the transfer hook instruction on every token transfer
-- For the program to be able to act as a transfer hook program, it should implement the `TransferHook` interface.
+- For the program to be able to act as a transfer hook program, it should implement the `TransferHook` interface
-- Invoking a transfer instruction with a transfer hook requires passing extra accounts, such as `extra-account-metas`.
+- Invoking a transfer instruction with a transfer hook requires passing extra accounts, such as `extra-account-metas`

 # Overview

-The Token Extension program is providing lots of new features that would extend the mint/token accounts to allow the developers to add more functionality to their tokens.
+The Token Extension program is providing lots of new features that extend the mint/token accounts, allowing the developers to add more functionality to their tokens.
 One of the most interesting extensions is the `transfer-hook` extension.

 The `transfer-hook` extension allows custom logic on each transfer.
 This opens the door for many use cases.
 You could use it to mint/burn/transfer tokens on each transfer, or maybe fail the transfer if a specific condition is not met.

 In this lesson, we will explore how to implement transfer hooks onchain and work with them offchain.

 ## Implementing transfer hooks onchain